-Ouster announces launch of OS-1 LIDAR, completes $27M Series A financing round
+Ouster announces launch of OS1 lidar sensor, completes $27M Series A financing round

 Cox Enterprises led the financing, which included participation from Fontinalis Partners, Amity Ventures, Constellation Technology Ventures, Tao Capital Partners, and Carthona Capital.